Skip to Content

 Life Insurance

-You can make a gift of an existing life insurance policy, establish a new policy and name the Legal Aid Justice Center as the owner and beneficiary of the policy, or use life insurance to replace the value of gifts you make to the Legal Aid Justice Center.
+You can make a gift of an existing life insurance policy and name the Legal Aid Justice Center as the beneficiary of the policy, or use life insurance to replace the value of gifts you make to the Legal Aid Justice Center.

 Back to top